How the corporate tax regime works for Controlled Foreign Companies: HMRC enquiries: Commissioners’ sanction

 The purpose of the Commissioners’ sanction is to give consistency and oversight in the operation of the controlled foreign company legislation similar to that provided by the requirement in the pre-self assessment legislation that the controlled foreign company rules only apply when the Commissioners so direct.

 Where agreement cannot be reached or it is intended to issue a discovery assessment, the Commissioners’ sanction should be obtained and issued to the interest holders on whom the closure notice or assessment is to be subsequently issued.
 A separate sanction is required for each interest holder on whom a contentious charge is to be raised.
 It is no longer necessary to issue a sanction to every potential holder of an interest within a group, only the one on whom a charge will be raised.
 If UK ownership includes different companies in a group, each company will require a sanction.
 In addition, where a chargeable interest is held by a UK third party, you should liaise with the Officer dealing with that company or group to ensure the appropriate number of sanctions are obtained.

-An application for the Commissioners’ sanction should be made to Business International, Outward Investment Team and should include the following items:
+An application for the Commissioners’ sanction should be made to CSTD Business, Assets & International Base Protection Policy team and should include the following items:

 - Name of interest holder